 One of our developers, Feng, admitted that support was a difficult process to wrap his head around, but in the end, he saw the light.
 Turns out he still references support conversations to this day.

-Eleni, our Content Strategist, felt more confident with her marketing decisions thanks to early exposure to user psychology.
+Eleni, our Marketing Director, felt more confident with her marketing decisions thanks to early exposure to user psychology.

 Yes, the process helps employees onboard faster.
 And yes, it helps new hires learn the product more in-depth.
 But the benefits extend way beyond the first two weeks:

 - Employees refer back to previous support conversations when developing solutions for problems that pop up further down the line.

 - They understand the user mindset and apply that knowledge in their day-to-day tasks.

 Based on my chats, the process is an empowering experience.
 As a new hire you’re brought on for your experience.
 However, chances are your past experience isn’t tailored to your specific new product or market.
 With exposure to customers early on, new hires adapt their ideas to the new market and have more confidence in their earlier decisions.

 How does this align our company?

 We delved into why we maintain this practice on an employee level, but what about company-wide?